elastic/kibana/src/plugins/discover/public/context_awareness/README.md

 ### Context levels

-We currently support three levels of context in Discover:
+There are currently three context levels supported in Discover:

 - Root context:
-  - Based on the current solution type, navigational parameters, etc.
+  - Based on the current solution type, navigation parameters, etc.
   - Resolved at application initialization and on parameter changes.
   - Runs synchronously or asynchronously.
 - Data source context: